LAGOS RAIL MASS TRANSIT

 Others are: Marina to Lekki axis, Redeem to Ojo, Otta to Iddo, Redeem to Marina and Mile 12 to Marina route.
 The seven corridors will be connected by a central ring road between Victoria Island and Lagos Island.

 Work commenced in August 2009 for construction of the Blue Line rail infrastructure, awarded to China Civil Engineering Construction Company (CCECC) as a design and build contract.
-CCECC prepared the detailed plan, design and construction works for the rail infrastructure.
-These works includes stations, roadbed, bridges, permanent way (P-way) tracks works, pedestrian ways and other associated fixed infrastructure.
+CCECC prepared the detailed plan, design and construction work for the rail infrastructure.
+These works include stations, roadbed, bridges, permanent way (P-way) tracks works, pedestrian ways, and other associated fixed infrastructure.

-All survey work, a proportion of the detailed design work and mobilisation of contractor was completed between August 2009 and August 2010.
-The fixed infrastructure is to be implemented in phases and actual construction work commenced with a ground breaking ceremony attended by His Excellency, Governor Babatunde Raji Fashola on 26th July 2010.
+All survey work, a proportion of the detailed design work and mobilization of the contractor was completed between August 2009 and August 2010.
+The fixed infrastructure is to be implemented in phases and actual construction work commenced with a groundbreaking ceremony attended by His Excellency, Governor Babatunde Raji Fashola on 26th July 2010.
 Construction works are ongoing for the first phase section between National Theatre and Mile 2.
-The infrastructure for the first phase is expected to be completed within the first quarter of 2014 while operation would commence after the conclusion of negotiation with the concessionaire, which isexpected to provide the rolling stock, operate and manage the rail line
+The infrastructure for the first phase is expected to be completed within the first quarter of 2014 while operation would commence after the conclusion of negotiation with the concessionaire, which is expected to provide the rolling stock, operate and manage the rail line

-The selected concessionaire will be responsible for providing rolling stock, operations and maintenance for a 25 year period.
-These include station operations, staffing, maintenance, ticketing, cleaning, information, services kiosk, centres and all other services needed to provide excellent train services for passengers.
+The selected concessionaire will be responsible for providing rolling stock, operations, and maintenance for a 25 year period.
+These include station operations, staffing, maintenance, ticketing, cleaning, information, services kiosk, centers and all other services needed to provide excellent train services for passengers.

 Once the Blue Line becomes operational, rail public transport will be incorporated into the integrated ticketing and fare systems making travel between different modes a seamless operation.
-This seamless approach will also be applied to provision of information about other transport modes and time tables between different modes [BRT, LRT, Ferry, etc] at rail stations to enable precision journey planning.
+This seamless approach will also be applied to the provision of information about other transport modes and timetables between different modes [BRT, LRT, Ferry, etc] at rail stations to enable precision journey planning.

 Lagos Rail Mass Transit Network identified by LAMATA